If a tree falls in the woods and nobody is there to see it, does it make a mess?

 Next, I made the case to remove the invasive buckthorn and honeysuckle.
 They are out-competing the landowners preferred tree species and offering little benefits to wildlife.
 Controlling invasive species will be an on-going effort for them.
 And unfortunately, these small diameter trees and shrubs won’t be of much use heating their home.

 Given the fact that not all wood should be destined for the stove, I suggested getting strategic with the leftovers.
 Making brush piles from fuel wood slash and cut woody invasives is a great opportunity to improve wildlife habitat.
 Wildlife need cover.
 Although brush piles may look messy to some, they are great for attracting woodland critters year-round.
 Some tips for building the best brush piles for wildlife are included in this WI DNR publication called ‘Rabbitat – Brush Piles for Wildlife’.

 Finally, I made the argument that managing deer will be key to the long-term health of their woods.
-Left alone, the deer will continue to eat the young trees and prevent diverse forest regeneration.
-Some interesting attempts have been made to control deer access using slash piles.
-In addition to adding hunting pressure, strategically stacking woody debris to alter deer movement could be the ticket to protecting the next generation of trees.
+Left alone, the deer will continue to browse the young trees and prevent diverse forest regeneration.
+I pointed them to some interesting trials out of Cornell that attempt to control deer access using slash piles.
+In addition to strategically stacking woody debris to alter deer movement, adding some hunting pressure could be the ticket to protecting the next generation of trees.